Who was Nikhil Somwanshi? Krutrim employee who died by suicide, as colleague alleges ‘extreme work pressure’ | Company Business News

 According to his LinkedIn profile, he was a fresher and had worked with the company for 10 months, since August 2024.
 It further showed that he graduated from the Indian Institute of Science (IISc), Bangalore, in July 2024.

-In terms of prior work experience, the profile showed he interned at Kotak Mahindra Bank in Bengaluru for three months in 2023; and then had an internship at the IISc as a Natural Langauage Processing Engineer for six months (from January to June 2024).
+In terms of prior work experience, the profile showed he interned at Kotak Mahindra Bank in Bengaluru for three months in 2023, and then had an internship at the IISc as a Natural Language Processing Engineer for six months (from January to June 2024).

-The chatbot also participated in a collaboration between IISc Bangalore and Oxford Brookes University in the UK, Kotak Mahindra Bank and Akaike Technologies on 200 government schemes.
+The chatbot also participated in a collaboration between IISc Bangalore, Oxford Brookes University in the UK, Kotak Mahindra Bank and Akaike Technologies on 200 government schemes.

-A spokesperson told PTI that Krutrim is “extending full support” to the deceased's family and “is in contact with authorities to offer assistance as needed”.
+A spokesperson told PTI on May 18 that Krutrim is “extending full support” to the deceased's family and “is in contact with authorities to offer assistance as needed”.

 “We are deeply saddened by the tragic passing of one of our most talented young employees, Nikhil (Somwanshi), on the 8th of May.
 Our thoughts and heartfelt sympathies are with his family, friends, and loved ones during this incredibly difficult time.
 We are extending our full support to Nikhil's family and our employees during this time of grief.
 We are also in contact with the relevant authorities and will continue to offer our assistance as needed,” the spokesperson said.